The precautions and restrictions which are being taken to reduce the spread of the coronavirus have created a number of changes to our lives.

 The restrictions were further relaxed from 4th July and it is now possible to hold weddings, baptisms and funerals as well as public worship.
 Strict controls have to be in place to protect those who attend.

 The church community continues to be active offering prayer and support to those who need it.
 The Vicar is available by phone or email to those who need her.
 She is offering regular prayers and thoughts on Facebook.

 We encourage everyone to keep an eye out for their neighbours and offer help as needed.
 It may be better to phone if there is a possibility that they are self isolating.

-Worship online is being arranged.
+Worship online will continue.
 Details of the services and how to find them are on the Worship on the Web page of this website.

 Giving to the church

 While normal services are not being held there will inevitably be a reduction in the money which the church receives.
 However we will need to continue to pay our bills and we would ask that those who can afford to do so should continue to give regularly.

 Although it will not be possible to put money in the plate there are a number of other ways in which you can give to the church.
 These include the Giving Direct scheme, Just Giving, a standing order or even one off transfers to the church bank account.
 Details of all of these can be found on the Giving page of this website.